uhengart/covid-alert-dashboard/README.md

 ![Cumulative numbers](Cumulative.png)

-The yellow lines shows the cumulative total of our estimates.
-The green line displays the total number of cases reported through COVID Alert as irregularly [provided by Health Canada](https://www.canada.ca/en/public-health/services/diseases/coronavirus-disease-covid-19/covid-alert.html) (scroll down).
+The yellow line shows the cumulative total of our estimates.
+The green line displays the total number of cases reported through COVID Alert as irregularly [provided by Health Canada](https://www.canada.ca/en/public-health/services/diseases/coronavirus-disease-covid-19/covid-alert.html) (scroll down on that page to see the number).

 [Raw data](DiagnosisKeysAnalysis.csv)